BDC Hamburger Icon

 9. Add the partner’s ordinary business income.

 In Part III, Box 1, you must add the partner’s direct income from the business.
-If the partnership generated $75,000 in income during the tax year and the partner owns 50 percent of the business, their income for Box 1 would be $75,000 x 0.5 = $37,500.
+This represents the partner’s portion of the partnership’s taxable income from regular business operations.
+For example, if the partnership generated $75,000 in income during the tax year and the partner owns 50 percent of the business, their income for Box 1 would be $75,000 × 0.5 = $37,500.

 10. Add additional income line items.